numpy/numpy/doc/source/user/absolute_beginners.rst

 Sorting an element is simple with ``np.sort()``.
 You can specify the axis, kind, and order when you call the function.
-`Read more about sorting an array here <https://numpy.org/devdocs/reference/generated/numpy.sort.html>`_.
+To read more about sorting an array, see: `sort`.

 If you start with this array::